andreister/mocking-frameworks-compare/trunk/MockingFrameworksCompare/Readme.txt

 			* Test3_MockedProperty - simply mock a property
 			* Test4_MockedArgument - mock a method for a specific argument only
 			* Test5_PartialMocks - mock only some methods/properties, and call original ones if they're not mocked.
-			* Test6_RecursiveMocks - mock chains like "foo.Boo.Zoo.Goo()" without having to mock the intermediate types.
+			* Test6_RecursiveMocks - mock chains like "user.ContactDetails.Address.GetZipCode()" without having to mock the intermediate types.

 	3. Performance.
 	   This project runs all tests from ShoppingCartSample in a sophisticated loop, and displays